bane-labs/go-ethereum/contracts/README.md

 The above processes will be automatically performed by Neo X node when antimev feature is enabled.
 For more details about the crypto, please refer [crypto/tpke](https://github.com/bane-labs/go-ethereum/tree/bane-main/crypto/tpke) and [core/antimev](https://github.com/bane-labs/go-ethereum/tree/bane-main/core/antimev).

+## GovPaymaster

+[GovPaymaster](https://github.com/bane-labs/go-ethereum/blob/bane-main/contracts/solidity/GovPaymaster.sol) is a system contract assigned as the Neo X official paymaster contract.
+This contract receives part of the Neo X Governance reward and can be requested to sponsor gasless services in the network, with Neo X Policy check restricted on the `PackedUserOperation`.

+This contract only works with [EIP-4337 and EntryPoint v0.9](https://github.com/eth-infinitism/account-abstraction/releases/tag/v0.9.0), which should be deployed to `0x433709009B8330FDa32311DF1C2AFA402eD8D009` in the network.

 ## Stubs

 [Stub](https://github.com/bane-labs/go-ethereum/blob/bane-main/contracts/solidity/Stub.sol) is reserved system contract implementation that has pre-assigned addresses in the genesis allocations.
 Once designated role for the stub contract is created, its code will be updated correspondingly to serve the needs of the Neo X chain.